• About

 If you want to save the file to Adobe’s cloud service, you can sign in to Adobe using your email address or your Google account).
 According to a note on the download page, if you do not sign in, your file will be deleted from their server (which, if you don’t want them to have a copy, is actually a good thing).

-If you want to use Adobe to password-protect a PDF document but don’t want to do it online, you can purchase the standard version of Adobe Acrobat for about $156 a year.
+If you want to use Adobe to password-protect a PDF document but don’t want to do it online, you can purchase for about $156 a year.

 Password protect a PDF file on a Windows system using Word